Morse potential

 interatomic interaction model for the potential energy of a diatomic molecule.
 It is a better approximation for the vibrational structure of the molecule than the quantum harmonic oscillator because it explicitly includes the effects of bond breaking, such as the existence of unbound states.
 It also accounts for the anharmonicity of real bonds and the non-zero transition probability for overtone and combination bands.
-The Morse potential can also be used to model other interactions such as the interaction between an atom and a surface.
+The Morse potential can also be used to model other interactions, such as those between an atom and a surface.
 Due to its simplicity (only three fitting parameters), it is not used in modern spectroscopy.
-However, its mathematical form inspired the MLR (Morse/Long-range) potential, which is the most popular potential energy function used for fitting spectroscopic data.
+However, its mathematical form inspired the MLR (Morse/Long-range) potential, the most popular potential energy function for fitting spectroscopic data.

 Potential energy function

 The Morse potential (blue) and harmonic oscillator potential (green).
 Unlike the energy levels of the harmonic oscillator potential, which are evenly spaced by ħω, the Morse potential level spacing decreases as the energy approaches the dissociation energy.
 The dissociation energy D_{e} is larger than the true energy required for dissociation D_{0} due to the zero point energy of the lowest (v = 0) vibrational level.